-The Company matches 60% of an eligible employee's own contribution up to a maximum of 6% of base salary for the purchase of Company's shares.
+The Company provides a company sponsored Employee Share Purchase Plan which matches 60% of an eligible employee's own contribution up to a maximum of 6% of base salary for the purchase of Company's shares.
 NEOs are eligible to participate in the Employee Share Purchase Plan on the same basis.